Removing a repossession from your credit report may seem to be a daunting task, but it is possible. You just need to meet a certain set of criteria.

 My second repossession was voluntary and less embarrassing.
 I was more embarrassed by having the car than not having it.

 I had been car shopping with the deteriorating vehicle for months, waiting for my credit to improve.
-One of the dealers I visited pulled my credit and stated that the car was not reporting (which hurt me because I paid on time), so I could literally drop the car off and walk away without the creditor doing anything to my credit (which was a good thing because the loan was sub-prime, buy her, pay here).
+One of the dealers I visited pulled my credit and stated that the car was not reporting (which hurt me because I paid on time).

-When my brakes failed me, I parked the car, rented another, and went to a dealer to purchase a new car.
-I called the company and told them where they could find the car and that I would no longer make payments.
-I had a little over $2000 left to pay.
+When my brakes failed me, I parked the car and rented another.
+I went to a dealer to purchase a new car.
+Then I called the company and told them where they could find the car.

-The buy here, pay here dealer sent me a letter stating they would auction the car and send me the proceeds in excess of what I owed.
-I never heard back from them and I did not see the debt report on my credit.
+The buy here, pay here dealer sent me a letter.
+They stated they would auction the car and send me the proceeds in excess of what I owed.
+I never heard back from them.
+In addition, I did not see the debt report on my credit.

 Repossessions are nasty, and honestly a little harder to get rid of if you don’t have the correct information.
 You should try to avoid, at all costs, the repo hitting your credit report.